zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

           <copy>./01_start_glassfish.sh</copy>
           ````

-    - Take the URL from the output of this and use it in your web browser<br>
+    - Take the URL from the output of this and use it in your web browser
     We are verifying that the application functions **before** we make any changes to connection string!

 3. Click [**Login**]